-If you are looking for something to scare your guests at your Halloween party, then a living mannequin is just the ticket.
-Great for parties, museums or themed attractions, mannequin man can take the place of one of your exhibits or simply become a new one.
+If you are looking for something to surprise if not scare your guests at your Halloween party, then a living mannequin is just the ticket.
+A great addition for parties, museums or themed attractions, a living mannequin can take the place of one of your exhibits or simply become a new one at your Halloween event.
 The reactions are fantastic and will leave a lasting memory with your guests.

 Halloween originates back to the ancient Celtic festival of Samhain.
 The Irish Celts lived 2,000 years.
 The United Kingdom and northern France, celebrated their new year on November 1st.
 This day marked the end of summer and the harvest and the start of the dark, cold winter.
 This time of year that was often associated with human death.
 The Celts believed that on the night before the new year, the boundary between the worlds of the living and the dead became blurred.